lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 Each card has a `flipped` boolean state that is initialized as true.
 The card is rendered either in a flipped state or normal state using CSS classes. `flipped` changes when the user clicks the card.
 Simple, direct React code.

 An initial, super low risk place to integrate ReasonML could be the image's alt attribute. `code` is a value returned from the Deck API, that looks like "6C", "QH" or "AD".
-On [part 1 of our series](http://lucasmreis.github.io/blog/learning-reasonml-part-1/) we implemented a function that transforms a string like that into a complete "Six of Clubs" or "Queen of Hearts", so let's use it!
+In [part 1 of our series](http://lucasmreis.github.io/blog/learning-reasonml-part-1/) we implemented a function that transforms a string like this into a complete "Six of Clubs" or "Queen of Hearts", so let's use it!

-Create a `ParseAndRenderCard.re` file in the same folder as the Card component, and copy and paste the code to it.
-If Bucklescript is setup correctly and running, you should already be seeing a `ParseAndRenderCard.bs.js` file in the same folder (I'm a little bit scaried with how fast this compiler is, hehe).
+Create a `ParseAndRenderCard.re` file in the same folder as the Card component, and copy and paste the code into it.
+If Bucklescript is setup correctly and running, you should already be seeing a `ParseAndRenderCard.bs.js` file in the same folder (I'm a little bit scared with how fast this compiler is, hehe).
 I added this to the end of the file to be able to export the function:

 ```js
 (...)